cozygene/MTV-LMM/README.md

 Example
 ---------------------------

-To run MTV-LMM on example data (using multiple sinks) do:
+To run MTV-LMM on example data, do:

 1. Clone this repository ('MTV-LMM') and save it on your computer.